 It’s interesting that Luhmann writes a great deal about the 17th and 18th centuries because the concept of centuries, along with the division between BC and AD, only became common in the 17th century.
-Marking events in a linear timeline seems natural today, but it’s contingent.
+Marking events on a linear timeline seems natural today, but it hasn’t always been so.
 According to historians Paul Glennie and Nigel Thrift,

 linear narrative is associated with absolute dating systems which are

 themselves historically and culturally specific artefacts arising in part from the spread of a particular form of clock time.